habitat-sh/habitat/www/source/blog/2017-08-15-Packaging-a-Website-with-Nginx-and-Habitat.html.md

       </body>
     </html>

-Excellent &mdash; we have a web site!
+Excellent &mdash; we have a website!
 We're just about ready to start packaging.

 ## Get Set Up with Habitat